 Overview of the Project Preparation Facility

 GCF recognises developing countries may face capacity constraints in developing climate finance proposals.
-That is why we provide financial and technical assistance support for the preparation of project and programme funding proposals through the Project Preparation Facility (PPF).
+That is why we provide financial and technical assistance for the preparation of project and programme funding proposals through the Project Preparation Facility (PPF).

 Funding available is up to USD 1.5 million for each application to the PPF, commensurate to the funding proposal being developed and to the activities included in the PPF application.
 The Project Preparation Facility is especially designed to support Direct Access Entities for projects in the micro and small-sized category.
 However, all Accredited Entities are eligible to apply.